-- Emailing the complaint or report to TitleIXCoordinators@nv.ccsd.net. - Contacting the Office of Diversity and Affirmative Action/ADA and Title IX Programs via phone at (702) 799-5087 to obtain guidance on how and where to submit a complaint or report. - Faxing the complaint or report to the attention of the Title IX Coordinator at 702-799-5257. - Mailing the complaint or report to the attention of the Title IX Coordinator at the following address: Office of Diversity and Affirmative Action/ADA and Title IX Programs (Attention Title IX Coordinator) at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121. - In person at the Office of Diversity and Affirmative Action/ADA and Title IX Programs at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121.
+- Emailing the complaint or report to TitleIXCoordinators@nv.ccsd.net. - Contact the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs via phone at (702) 799-5087 to obtain guidance on how and where to submit a complaint or report. - Faxing the complaint or report to the attention of the Title IX Coordinator at 702-799-5257. - Mailing the complaint or report to the attention of the Title IX Coordinator at the following address: 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121. - In person at the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121.

-Upon receipt of a formal complaint or a report of sexual harassment, the Title IX Coordinator will coordinate CCSD's efforts to comply with its obligations under the law.
+Upon receipt of a formal complaint or a report of sexual harassment, the Assitant Human Resources Office/Title IX Coordinator will coordinate CCSD's efforts to comply with its obligations under the law.
 CCSD will respond promptly and in a manner that is not deliberately indifferent, meaning not clearly unreasonable in light of the known circumstances.
 Neither CCSD nor any of its agents will retaliate against the complainant or anyone who participates in the Title IX process, as retaliation is prohibited by CCSD policy as well as state and federal law.